Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-Choline acetyltransferase (abbreviated "ChAT") is an enzyme that is synthesized within the body of a neuron.
+Abbreviated as ChAT, this is an enzyme that is synthesized within the body of a neuron.
 It is then transferred to the nerve terminal via axoplasmic flow.
 The role of choline acetyltransferase is to join Acetyl-CoA to choline, resulting in the formation of the neurotransmitter acetylcholine.

 Acetylcholine is also the principal neurotransmitter in all autonomic ganglia.
 In cardiac tissue, acetylcholine neurotransmission has an inhibitory effect, which lowers heart rate.
 However, acetylcholine also behaves as an excitatory neurotransmitter at neuromuscular junctions in skeletal muscle.

 Acetylcholine has functions both in the peripheral nervous system (PNS) and in the central nervous system (CNS) as a neuromodulator.
 In the peripheral nervous system, acetylcholine activates muscles and is a major neurotransmitter in the autonomic nervous system.
-In the central nervous system, acetylcholine and the associated neurons form the cholinergic system.
+In the central nervous system, acetylcholine and its associated neurons form the cholinergic system.

-In the central nervous system, ACh has a variety of effects as a neuromodulator of plasticity, arousal, and reward.
+In the central nervous system, ACh has a variety of effects as a neuromodulator for plasticity, arousal, and reward.
 ACh has an important role in the enhancement of sensory perceptions when we wake up and in sustaining attention.

 In the cerebral cortex, tonic ACh inhibits layer 4 neurons, the main targets of thalamocortical inputs while exciting pyramidal cells in layers 2/3 and 5.
 This filters out weak sensory inputs in layer 4 and amplifies inputs that reach the layers 2/3 and layer 5 excitatory microcircuits.

 When cholinergic neurons in the basal forebrain are lesioned, animals' ability to detect visual signals was robustly and persistently impaired.
 In that same study, an animals' ability to correctly reject non-target trials was not impaired, further supporting the interpretation that phasic ACh facilitates responsiveness to stimuli.

-ACh has been implicated in reporting expected uncertainty in the environment based both on the suggested functions listed above and results recorded while subjects perform a behavioral cuing task.
-Reaction time difference between correctly cued trials and incorrectly cued trials, called the cue validity, was found to vary inversely with ACh levels in primates with pharmacologically and surgically altered levels of ACh.
+ACh has been implicated in reporting expected uncertainty in the environment, based both on the suggested functions listed above and results recorded while subjects perform a behavioral cuing task.
+Reaction time differences between correctly cued trials and incorrectly cued trials, called the cue validity, was found to vary inversely with ACh levels in primates with pharmacologically and surgically altered levels of ACh.
 The result was also found in Alzheimer's disease patients and smokers after nicotine (an ACh agonist) consumption.

 Creation of ACh

-An example of a central cholinergic area is the nucleus Basilis of Meynert in the basal forebrain.
+An example of a central cholinergic area is the nucleus basalis of Meynert in the basal forebrain.
 The enzyme acetylcholinesterase converts acetylcholine into the inactive metabolites choline and acetate.
 This enzyme is abundant in the synaptic cleft, and its role in rapidly clearing free acetylcholine from the synapse is essential for proper muscle function.